 In any event, every termination motion starts with information.
 Each county prosecutor’s office has a Megan’s Law unit.
 The first step Megan’s Law counsel must take after meeting with the registrant/parolee is to contact that unit to obtain a copy of the relevant discovery.
 If someone was convicted in one New Jersey county but has since moved to another New Jersey county, the correct office to contact is the one in the county where the registrant/parolee currently resides.
 A termination motion must also be filed in the county of residence, not the county of conviction.
 A registrant/parolee who has moved out of State must obtain their discovery and file their motion in the New Jersey county of conviction.
 Once obtained, the discovery must then be reviewed by a New Jersey parole supervision for life attorney to ascertain whether all relevant requirements for termination are met, and for information that must be included in the motion papers.

 Generally speaking, there are three criteria that must be satisfied before termination may be granted.
 The first is the offense of conviction.
-Those convicted of certain serious offenses (e.g., aggravated sexual assault) are barred by the statutes from being terminated.
-An experienced parole supervision for life attorney in New Jersey can tell you if you are barred from seeking relief because of your offense of conviction.
+Those convicted of certain serious offenses (e.g., aggravated sexual assault or sexual assault involving force or coercion) are barred by the statutes from being terminated from Megan’s Law.
+An experienced New Jersey parole supervision for life attorney can tell you if you are barred from seeking relief because of your offense of conviction.
 Those convicted of relatively less serious offenses such as endangering the welfare of a child may seek relief.
 The second element involves whether the registrant/parolee has been convicted of another offense since being sentenced in their original case.
 People seeking this relief must have remained offense-free for at least 15 years from their original conviction (date of sentencing) or release from prison, whichever is later, before they can request termination.
 A subsequent conviction does not have to be for a sex offense, but for any offense.
 Additionally, under current law, it’s “one and done” – the 15-year clock will not start to run again from the new offense.
 Rather, the new offense will bar the registrant/parolee from termination regardless of the amount of time that has passed since then.
 (Bear in mind, however, that if the person seeking termination was a juvenile who was less than 14 years of age at the time of the offense, they are eligible for termination at the age of 18.
 The 15-year requirement does not apply to them.)
 Finally, the registrant/parolee must be able to show that they are not a danger to the community.
 This is done by means of a psychological evaluation that must be prepared in connection with the motion and submitted with the moving papers.
 A parole supervision for life attorney in New Jersey can examine these criteria in light of your particular case and tell you if you satisfy them.

 Once the moving papers are prepared, filed with the appropriate court and served on the appropriate prosecutor’s office, the State will have time to respond.
 These responses come in different forms.
 Sometimes, the State will not object and simply leave the final decision as to termination up to the Court.
 Sometimes, the State will object and the registrant/parolee’s Megan’s Law attorney must file a response.
 In any event, the Court will hold a hearing on the motion.
 If an objection was filed, the Court will require oral argument from the attorneys and, sometimes, witness testimony.
 The most common form of testimony comes from the psychologist who prepared the evaluation, and will focus on the issue of danger to the community.
 The Court will render the decision based on the content of the papers submitted by both sides, as well as issues raised at the hearing.
 If the motion is successful, the Court will enter an order terminating the obligations.
 (Incidentally, the motion will almost certainly not be heard by the judge who originally sentenced the registrant/parolee to Megan’s and CSL/PSL.
 Every county in New Jersey has an assigned Megan’s Law judge that reviews the papers, conducts the hearing and issues the final ruling.)